Cuckoo Moray

 Cuckoo Moray, also credited as Cuckoo or Cukoo (1928 – 30 September 1981), was an Anglo-Indian dancer and actress in Indian cinema.
-Cuckoo was the queen of film dancing in Hindi cinema of the 1940s and 1950s.
-Though unfamiliar in name, she was known as the "rubber girl" of Hindi cinema and her talent made cabaret dancing a must in the Bollywood films during the 1940s and 1950s.
-It has been recently confirmed that Cuckoo's real name was Cuckoo Moray.
+She is widely regarded as the first dance star of Hindi cinema and a pioneering figure in Bollywood's dance number culture.
+Active during the 1940s and 1950s, she was known as the "rubber girl" because of her tremendous flexibility and dancing ability, and commanded high fees for her performances.
+She was also the mentor of cabaret dancer Helen and helped pave her way into Bollywood.

 Early career

 Born during the late British Raj, Cuckoo made her screen debut in the film Arab Ka Sitara in 1946.
 Soon after in Stum Chandi, directors and greater audiences noticed her dancing abilities for the first time.
 Then, the turning point in Cuckoo's career was in Mehboob Khan's films.
 Her dance number in his film Anokhi Ada (1948) established her as the lead dancer of the era and in Andaz (1949), a romantic drama starring Nargis, Dilip Kumar, and Raj Kapoor, gave the dancing star an opportunity to display her acting skills.
 In Mehboob Khan's 1952 technicolor film Aan, which was her first colour film, she had a brief cameo in a dance sequence.
 She only appeared in 2 colour films in her career Aan & Mayurpankh.
 She would charge Rs 6,000 for a dance number, an enviable fee in the 50s.